 The word “every” is covered somewhat already, but I mean EVERY gun.
 It also implies an aspect of constant vigilance.
 Once a gun is cleared, you do not get to stop treating it safely.
 Vice versa if you clear a weapon and hand it to someone else, you wouldn’t let them point it at your eyeball to inspect the barrel.
 Treat EVERY gun, all the time, like it’s loaded.
 I insist on using the word “like” instead of “as if” because people tend to treat loaded weapons differently (usually more safely), and this isn’t a fantasy world we live in.
-I don’t want anyone “pfft, as if it’s loade**BANG!**”.
-Treat that weapon like it’s loaded, even if you know it’s not.
+I don’t want anyone “pfft, as if it’s loade**BANG!**” Treat that weapon like it’s loaded, even if you know it’s not.
 Where we tend to forget this rule is with loaded weapons, an every-day carry for example.
 However, safety especially applies loaded weapons.
+If you install aftermarket sites, be sure they are installed correctly and use high quality products such as survival mag.
 Do not get complacent.
-Treat it like it is loaded, BECAUSE IT IS.
+Treat it like it is loaded BECAUSE IT IS.

 Breathing.
 Never point a gun at something you don’t intend to kill.
 This too is very important, sometimes even listed as first by some authorities.
 Reminder, though, this step is useless if you don’t treat your gun like it’s loaded.
 This rule can essentially be boiled down to relentless muzzle control, and can only be accomplished with diligence.
 Areas that are often overlooked are donning and doffing of clothing and holsters, cleaning, storage, and handling indoors.
 This rule also reminds us that guns are lethal, and I insist that you treat every part of a person as vital.
 I guarantee that I could kill you if you don’t receive immediate and definitive care after I shoot you in the foot and knick the tibial artery (perhaps with spall or jacket fragments).
 Given that most gun ranges are away from people by design, any injury from a firearm can be lethal and is unacceptable.